kentvk04/wdblog/source/_posts/test.md

 ---
-title: this is test
+title: ci test
 ---

-this is test
+this is ci test